krishnabhat3383/code-jam-24-luminous-lightyears/README.md

 ## Enhancements

 - Include attribute sabotage and request mechanism so that it'll be more PvP instead of PvE.
-- Include present-time and real information so that the game will give knowledge to players.
 - Game time can be configurable by the creator
 - Include encryption like mechanism to make it harder for the user
-- Option to stop the game by the creator (current work around is to make all players leave)
+- Option to stop the game by the creator (current work around is to make all players leave / die)
 - Enhance random information picking logic to make it more relevant to the players context and reduce repetitiveness of information
 - Option to pause the game